DrBoolean/immutable-ext/README.md

 # immutable-ext
 fantasyland extensions for immutablejs

+# Install
+`npm install immutable-ext`

+# What is this?

 In addition to the Functor, Foldable, and Monad functions, we now have:
  * Monoid
  * Applicative (list only right now)
  * Traversable

 Plus stuff that builds off of reduce like `foldMap`.
+Please contribute/complain as you want/need things.

 ## Examples